 People often wonder:

-- how to prepare for a career in algorithmic trading/ quantitative finance, or
+- how to prepare for a career in algorithmic trading?

-- how to shift to the career of Algorithmic trading, or
+- how to shift to the career of Algorithmic trading?

-If you are a trader, a programmer, a student or someone looking to pursue and venture into algorithmic trading then we have the Executive Programme in Algorithmic Trading (EPAT) taught by industry experts, trading practitioners and stalwarts like Dr. E. P. Chan, Dr. Euan Sinclair to name a few - is just the thing for you.
+If you are a trader, a programmer, a student or someone looking to pursue and venture into algorithmic trading then our comprehensive 6 month Executive Programme in Algorithmic Trading (EPAT) taught by industry experts, trading practitioners and stalwarts like Dr. E. P. Chan, Dr. Euan Sinclair to name a few - is just the thing for you.

 Disclaimer: All data and information provided in this article are for informational purposes only.
 QuantInsti® makes no representations as to accuracy, completeness, currentness, suitability, or validity of any information in this article and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.
 All information is provided on an as-is basis.